Registering to vote

 To vote in an Election or Referendum, you must be on the Electoral Register.
 Eligibility criteria will apply to each type of election but if you aren’t registered, you will be unable to vote.

-You can register on the UK Government website.
-You can also call the Electoral Registration Officer to complete your registration or request a registration form.
+Register on the UK Government website.
+You may call the Electoral Registration Officer to complete your registration or request a registration form.

 Voting eligibility